Alex-935/Pokemon-Battle/README.md

 - Created using Object-Oriented Program
 - Was created by myself without any help or external programming resources (only referenced material was the official Pokemon stats, move stats, diologue and calculations)
+- Written in Java in VS Code

 - Main Features:
   - Allows move types to affect battle (Super effective, Not very effective, Does not affect).
   - Ability to select your Pokemon, the trainer / trainer's Pokemon, your moves each turn.
 (All inputs validated)
-  - Checks that a user has enough PP )Power Points) to use their chosen move
+  - Checks that a user has enough PP (Power Points) to use their chosen move
   - Advances Damage Calculation
      - Calculations use the official damage formula
      - Move Accuracy
+     - Speed stat determines move order.
+In the event of a speed tie, the order is randomly decided.
-     - Move priority (such as Extreme Speed having +2 priority)
+     - Move priority (such as Extreme Speed, having +2 priority, allows the user to go first regardless of speed stats)
      - STAB - Same-Type Attack Bonus
      - Critical Hits
      - Randomly fluctuating damage
-  - Custom victory message based on which trainer you beat (or a loss message if you fail, but hopefully not :) )
+  - Custom victory message based on which trainer you beat (or a loss message if you fail, but hopefully not ;) )

 # Features in more detail